-- Hôpital Montfort's admitting department will call you between 2 p.m. and 5 p.m. on the working day before your surgery, to confirm the time and place you need to go on the morning of your surgery. - You must prepare the items you will bring with you to the hospital the day of your surgery (see the list in Section 3.1 of this information guide). - □ Complete your skin preparation for surgery as explained by the nurse in the Pre-Admission Clinic (see Section 2.3 of this information guide) - Put your name on all items that you are bringing to the hospital (e.g., walker, crutches). - □ Be sure to know when you will be discharged from the hospital so that you can arrange for your transportation home. - Make arrangements for someone to be close by for the 72 hours following your discharge from hospital. - Make sure you have a thermometer to take your temperature as needed at home after the surgery.
+- Hôpital Montfort's admitting department will call you between 2 p.m. and 5 p.m. on the working day before your surgery, to confirm the time and place you need to go on the morning of your surgery. - You must prepare the items you will bring with you to the hospital the day of your surgery (see the list in Section 3.1 of this information guide).

+- Complete the preparation of your skin for surgery as explained by the pre-admission clinic nurse (refer to the perioperative shower instructions). - Put your name on all items that you are bringing to the hospital (e.g., walker, crutches and on your reusable bag). - Be sure to know when you will be discharged from the hospital so that you can arrange for your transportation home. - Make arrangements for someone to be close by for the 72 hours following your discharge from hospital. - Make sure you have a thermometer to take your temperature as needed at home after the surgery.